petermikitsh/learn-single-spa/README.md

 1. Go to live site: https://petermikitsh.github.io/learn-single-spa
 2. In the console: `window.ENABLE_DEV_MODE()`
+3. In your terminal, select your feature app with `yarn start:ssl` (note the port number).
-3. Select import map panel, select app to develop.
+4. Select import map panel, select app to develop.
 For URL, enter port number and select "Apply Override".
-4. Refresh the webpage.
+5. Refresh the webpage.

 ## Local Development (`yarn start`)